Darksword Armory: Knights Templar Two Handed Sword

 While their swords are naturally unsharpened, this one was retouched by a knife sharpener...

-An as you will see in Jason Woodards review, despite its weight - this sword was well balanced enough to achieve the required velocity to cut a variety of lighter targets...
+An as you will see in Jason Woodards review (the good gentleman who first introduced me to this brand and who designed the sleepy Hollow sword for the movie), despite this swords considerable weight - it's well balanced enough to achieve the required velocity to cut a variety of lighter targets and heavy ones alike...

 Review by Jason Woodard, USA

-On the web site this sword is model 1340 in gallery 2, the 12th Century Medieval Sword, also known as the Two Handed Medieval Sword.
-But for reasons you will soon discover, I like to call it a Templar sword...
+On the web site this sword is the model 1340, 12th Century Medieval Sword, also known as the Two Handed Medieval Sword.
+But for reasons you will soon discover, I like to call it the Templar sword...

 The sword is full tang, oil hardened and hand forged in Canada the old fashioned way - one at a time!!